nv-chinh/Optimizing-CNN-Architectures-Using-Guided-Backpropagation-for-Image-Classification/README.md

 ### 7️⃣ Evaluate and Compare Performance
 Both the **full model** and the **truncated model** are evaluated using standard metrics (e.g., accuracy).

+## 🗂️ Datasets

+We conduct experiments on two benchmark datasets to evaluate the effectiveness of the proposed method:

+### 🌱 V2 Plant Seedlings Dataset
+The V2 Plant Seedlings Dataset contains images of crop and weed seedlings belonging to 12 species.
+The images were captured under controlled conditions at different growth stages, making it a useful benchmark for plant classification tasks in agriculture.

+### 🧪 NEU Surface Defect Dataset (NEU-CLS)
+The NEU-CLS dataset consists of grayscale images of hot-rolled steel strips labeled with six types of surface defects.
+It is commonly used in industrial inspection and defect classification tasks.